BenHanson/lexertl/README.md

 lexertl: The Modular Lexical Analyser Generator
 =======

 This is the C++03 version of lexertl.
-Please prefer lexertl17 wherever possilble.
+Please prefer lexertl17 whenever possible.